lovell/sharp/docs/api.md

 The default behaviour, when `withMetadata` is not used, is to strip all metadata and convert to the device-independent sRGB colour space.

+#### withIcc(path)

+Set an input ICC profile defining the colourspace for the image loaded by sharp.
+If an embedded profile is present, this profile will override the embedded profile.

+`path` is a string containing the location of the input ICC profile on disk.

 #### tile(options)

 The size, overlap, container and directory layout to use when generating square Deep Zoom image pyramid tiles.